-Students will work cooperatively to investigate about the English-speaking countries.
+Students have to work cooperatively to investigate about the English speaking countries.
 Also, they will read an Australian legend, which will be used to practice interrogatives.
-Moreover, they will listen to a Bruce Springsteen's song, that describes some aspects of the American society and history.
+Moreover, they will listen to a Bruce Springsteen's song, that describes some aspects of the american society and history.